Casablanca: 16 districts (arrondissements)

-Each year, the 16 districts all receive a small budget from the municipality of Casablanca.
+Each year, the 16 districts each receive a small budget from the municipality of Casablanca.
 However, they each determine how to use that budget.
-Each district has a President who is accountable to 15 to 20 district council members.

-Example: The President of Anfa is accountable to the Council of Anfa.
+Each district has a president who is accountable to 15 to 20 district council members.
+For instance, the president of Anfa is accountable to the council of Anfa.
 Only people living in Anfa can vote for the Anfa council.

 Each of the 16 local councils meets 3 times a year, in January, June, and September.

-These 3 meetings are mandatory and generally open to the public.
+These three meetings are mandatory and generally open to the public.

-The President of the 16 Districts can ask the Mayor of Casablanca to give them special powers.
+The president of the 16 districts can ask the mayor of Casablanca to give them special powers.